Download PDF

 Government Size

-The top individual income and corporate tax rates are 25 percent.
-Other taxes include value-added and capital gains taxes.
-The overall tax burden equals 14.1 percent of total domestic income.
-Government spending has amounted to 24.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.7 percent of GDP.
-Public debt is equivalent to 63.5 percent of GDP.
+The top individual and corporate tax rates are 25 percent.
+The tax burden equals 13.7 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 25.1 percent and –6.8 percent of GDP.
+Public debt equals 58.4 percent of GDP.

 Regulatory Efficiency